top of page

 DEVELOPMENTAL EDITING

 Developmental editing, also called content or substantive editing, is detailed feedback on every part of your story.
 Think: Analysis.
-This is where we will refine your ideas, shape your narrative, and help you fix any major plot or character inconsistencies.
-Basically, we will look at just about every element of your story and tell you what works and what doesn’t, developing your book or your idea from bare concept or first draft.
+This is where I will refine your ideas, shape your narrative, and help you fix any major plot or character inconsistencies.
+Basically, I will look at just about every element of your story and tell you what works and what doesn’t, developing your book or your idea from bare concept or first draft.
 This is typically the first step in the editing process, where all elements are scrutinized to give you the best foundation upon which your story can grow, root strong.
-Characterization questions such as “Why are the characters behaving as they do?
+Characterization questions such as: Why are the characters behaving as they do?
 What are their motivations?
 Do these scenes add to the overall story?
 An analysis of your underlying theme(s) and how this changes, so that your concept is clarified from the get-go and your plot goes hand in hand.
 The developmental edit contains two pieces: an editorial report and an annotated manuscript.
-1. The editorial report is a general critique of everything your developmental editor thinks you should change, along with commentary on what’s functioning well and should stay in your work.
-2. The annotated manuscript is a marked-up version of the manuscript itself, with specific suggestions on how you can fix each issue.
-Think of the annotated manuscript as the editor’s raw feedback and the editorial report as a summary of that feedback.
+1. The editorial report is a general critique of everything I think you should change, along with commentary on what’s functioning well and should stay in your work.
+2. The annotated manuscript is a marked-up version of the manuscript itself, with specific suggestions on how you can fix each issue, my raw feedback and the editorial report as a summary of that feedback.

 EDITORIAL ASSESSMENT

-COPY EDITING
+LINE & COPY EDITING

 PROOFREADING